-- Mix dough: The night before, combine all ingredients, mix dry ingredients together and then add water, mix ingredients until the dough comes together.
-Cover with plastic wrap and let sit 12-20 hours on the counter top.
+- The night before, mix dry ingredients together and add water, mix the ingredients until the dough comes together.
+Cover with plastic wrap and let it sit for 12-20 hours on the counter top.

-- Next day, the dough will be wet, sticky and bubbly.
+- The next day, the dough should be wet, sticky and bubbly.
 Generously flour your hands and baking sheet.
-Take dough (if it sticks, flour hands more), form oval shape.
+Take the dough (if it sticks, flour your hands more) and form an oval shape.

 - Place it on a baking sheet and sprinkle a generous amount of flour on it.
-Cover it with towel.
-Let dough rise in a warm place for 1-2 hours.
+Cover it with a towel.
+Let the dough rise in a warm place for 1-2 hours.